 - 8.2.7.1.
-Class SA, Flying Wings:

-Open to any aircraft, which does not have a horizontal stabilizer surface separate from the wing planform (i.e. "tailless" aircraft). - 8.2.7.2.
-Class SB, Conventional Aircraft

-Open to any aircraft which uses conventional tail control surfaces, separate from the wing, and attached by a fuselage structure. - 8.2.7.3.
+Class SA, Flying Wings: Open to any aircraft, which does not have a horizontal stabilizer surface separate from the wing planform - 8.2.7.2.
+Class SB, Conventional Aircraft Open to any aircraft which uses conventional tail control surfaces, separate from the wing, and attached by a fuselage structure.

+8.2.7.3.
 Class SC, Unlimited